 Members of the deaf and hard of hearing community can also benefit from these alarms in an emergency.

-To request a Death or Hard of Hearing Smoke Alarm Installation, click button below.
+To request a Deaf or Hard of Hearing Smoke Alarm Installation, click button below.
 Fill out form that follows completely and upload a doctor/audiologist letter of need.

 Residential Sprinkler Education

 Residential fire sprinklers are life savers.
 In the early 1990's one MD county required sprinklers to be installed in all newly constructed single family homes.
 No fire deaths occurred in a 13 year period in homes that had residential sprinklers.
 Unfortunately, 47 fatalities occurred in non sprinklered homes during this time period.

 Many communities throughout the state are presently requesting information and some are mandating the installation of residential fire sprinklers in newly constructed single family homes.